misyltoad/HL2-GamepadUI/README.md

 ## What is here?

 Provided is the full GamepadUI code, as well as the .vpc projects to build it.
+Pre-built binaries for stock Source SDK 2013 are included as well (Windows only right now).

+## Compiling

 You will need to add gamepadui for each game to your projects.vgc and groups.vgc for the Visual Studio, etc projects to be generated.

 Also provided is a modified cdll_client_int.cpp with the modifications needed for GamepadUI stuff to work.</br>Check out the parts that reference GamepadUI and merge them into your codebase.
+You will also need to add a definition for GAMEPADUI somewhere in the preprocessor section of the client VPC script, to enable those edits. example:

+$PreprocessorDefinitions		"$BASE;GAMEPADUI"

 Lastly, the function PostMessageToAllSiblingsOfType will need to be re-enabled in Panel.h, by removing its associated #if 0 / #endif.
 Despite the code comment declaring otherwise, this function is safe to compile, and is necessary for GamepadUI to compile.